 Ask any climber what he or she is most concerned with when climbing Kilimanjaro and the majority of the time the answer is the summit attempt.
 While every other night on the mountain is spent sleeping in tents, this night is spent making the final ascent to Uhuru Point.
 The trek to the top is a grueling 4,000 feet climb which normally takes 6 to 8 hours.
 This is a significant amount of time to endure potentially subzero temperatures and strong winds while hiking slowly.

+Most people are comfortable wearing four layers on top and three layers on bottom.
 You should already have all of the required items from our complete gear list.
-Here is what we recommend you wear and carry during the summit bid.
+From those items, here is what we recommend you wear and/or carry in your day pack during the summit bid.

 On the head: